-Shorter than a book but longer than an article, I’m a fan of the digital short.
-It offers the reader the satisfaction of finishing something on their tablet within a journey or two, and the writer the chance to start a project with an end in sight.
+Shorter than a book but longer than an article, the digital short offers the reader the satisfaction of finishing something on their device within a journey or two – and the writer the chance to start a project with an end in sight.
 For certain subjects, the length of this emerging form is, like Baby Bear’s porridge, ‘just right’.

 IN SEARCH OF GLASTONBURY

 Glastonbury promises big things to its visitors – to meet their spiritual needs, possibly even transform their lives.
-In the summer of 2014, Alex Klaushofer – fancying herself a latter-day female incarnation of H.V.
+One summer Alex – fancying herself a latter-day female incarnation of H.V.
 Morton – went to explore how far twenty-first century Glastonbury lives up to its promise of being a New Age mecca for our times.

 Combining interviews with some its most informed residents and undercover work as a mystery spiritual seeker, she gets under the skin of this eccentric English town in ways that reveal both its folly and its charm.

 THE NEW BRITISH DRUIDS: Connecting with nature in the 21st century (The Secret Life of God Book 1)

 As growing numbers of people embrace nature-based spiritualities, Druidry – arguably the indigenous faith of the British Isles – is undergoing a resurgence.
 Alex Klaushofer brings a sympathetic yet detached eye to contemporary British Druidry, talking to the movement’s leading figures and experiencing Druid life first-hand through the rituals of a summer camp.
 The resulting piece of reportage gives a unique insight into modern paganism and how an ancient faith is metamorphosing into a contemporary way of connecting with nature.

 SUFI CIRCLES: Undercover with Britain’s other Muslims (The Secret Life of God Book 2)